robotix/2020.robotix.in/_events/crusade.md

 * The dimensions of the arena will be 3m x 2.1m

 * The width of the lane will be 40cm throughout.

+* The height of the walls will be 25cm throughout.